artsakenos/Vault/Readme.md

 # Vault Project

+In a world of uncertainty, we need a proactive approach to knowledge preservation — a digital sanctuary ensuring information remains accessible, regardless of external constraints.

 One day they might take away our internet because they'll deem it offensive to minorities.
 Then they might take away our electricity - or maybe they won't take it away, but they'll jack up the prices using excuses like uncontrollable flu, mask taxes and wheeled desk fees.

-Then they might take away our homes - who knows, maybe they'll decide that even to live in our own houses we'll have to pay rent, disguised as property tax, waste tax, service tax, gasoline excise duties, protection money to the neighborhood boss, and kickbacks to the politician in charge.
+Then they might take away our homes, or they'll decide that to live in our own houses we'll have to pay rent, disguised as property tax, waste tax, service tax, gasoline excise duties, protection money to the neighborhood boss, and kickbacks to the politician in charge.